GeorgeWilliamStrong/agent-pipelines/experiments/document-parsing/output/hybrid/markdown/[maths-and-diagrams] ey-gen-ai-report.md

 The pace of innovation over the last few quarters has been stunning.
 Every day we see the release of shiny new toys and capabilities that can accomplish heretofore impossible feats.

 There has been a significant advancement in the capabilities of foundation models.
 Today we take the basic capabilities of foundation models for granted.
-These include conversations with long running context on abstract topics, summarizing web search results, condensing text and even querying structured datastores.
+These include conversations with long-running context on abstract topics, summarizing web search results, condensing text and even querying structured datastores.
 We think it natural to point chat bots at PDF documents, websites and even structured data stores and we expect answers with simple conversational queries.
 We have grown accustomed to these models being able to perform tasks on which they were not specifically trained – i.e., they can generalize well beyond their training data which is arguably one of the key measures of intelligence.

 All this happened in a few months.
 It is worth taking a few minutes to record the advances we have seen in 2023.